UCLALibrary/ideptoolkit/terms.md

 _This element should always be qualified._

-Recommended best practice is to reference the resource by means of a string or number conforming to a formal identification system, when possible.
+Recommended best practice is to reference the resource by means of a string or number conforming to a formal identification system when possible.

 Relationships may be expressed reciprocally (if the resources on both ends of the relationship are being described) or in one direction only, even when there is a refinement available to allow reciprocity.
 If free text is used instead of a formal string or identifying numbers, the reference should be appropriately specific.
 For instance, a formal bibliographic citation might be used to point users to a particular resource.